Revisiting Few-Shot Learning from a Causal Perspective: Two Causal Methods for FSL

-During fine-tuning, we only update representations ${\textbf{F}}_{train}$ as learnable parameters with few-shot training data using cross-entropy loss while other parameters remain fixed.
-We don't fine-tune the whole model since fine-tuning large-scale vision-language model would lead to severe over-fitting~\cite{gao2021clip, zhang2021tip, sung2022vl}.
+We don't fine-tune the whole model since fine-tuning large-scale vision-language model would lead to severe over-fitting~\cite{gao2021clip, zhang2022tip, sung2022vl}.
 Besides, the one-hot labels serving as ground-truth annotations should be kept frozen for anti-forgetting.
-Owing to the good initialization of Attention Layer, our method can adapt to new tasks after a few epochs of updates on training set.

-\subsection{Causal Interpretation}
+\subsubsection{Causal Interpretation}

 As indicated by \textbf{Eq. (\ref{approx})}, our method considers not only the relationship between examples but also the diversity of representations.
 We can rephrase our method as follows: